TYPO3/tailor/README.md

 > `--comment` option.
 If not set, Tailor will automatically use
 > `Updated extension to <version>` as comment.

+> [!NOTE]
+> Tailor sends the SHA-256 and SHA-512 checksums of the zip file along
+> with the upload, so the REST API can verify its integrity.

 ### Create a local artefact of an extension

 You can generate a local artefact of your extension using the